 Contamination OCD is a subtype of obsessive compulsive disorder that involves obsessing over contracting a sickness or spreading germs.
-It can also take the form of emotional contamination, a fear of unwanted thoughts being magically transferred through thinking about them.1 The front-line treatment for contamination OCD is exposure and response prevention and/or medication.2
+It can also take the form of emotional contamination, a fear of unwanted thoughts being magically transferred through thinking about them.1 The front-line treatment for contamination OCD is exposure and response prevention, sometimes in combination with medication.2

 What Is Contamination OCD?